-AMY GOODMAN: Markel told ABC News it’s the fifth time a gun sold in his store has been used in a homicide, but he said nothing in Cho’s manner at the time of his purchase raised any suspicions.
+AMY GOODMAN: Markell told ABC News it’s the fifth time a gun sold in his store has been used in a homicide, but he said nothing in Cho’s manner at the time of his purchase raised any suspicions.
 Virginia has some of the laxest gun laws in the country.
-We’re going to turn right now to Carolyn McCarthy, a New York Congress member who came to Congress because of gun violence.
-Her own husband killed in the Long Island Railroad shooting and her son, grievously wounded.
-We welcome you to Democracy Now!
-Congress member McCarthy.
+We’re going to turn right now to Carolyn McCarthy, New York congressmember who came to Congress because of gun violence, her own husband killed in the Long Island Rail Road shooting and her son grievously wounded.

-REP. CAROLYN MCCARTHY: Thank you for having me here this morning.
+REP. CAROLYN McCARTHY: Thank you for having me here this morning.

 AMY GOODMAN: Can you talk about gun control right now and what you plan to do in response to what happened at Virginia Tech?

-REP. CAROLYN MCCARTHY: Well, as you know, the assault weapons ban expired two years ago.
-They would not allow us to renew it in Congress.
-And unfortunately, yesterday’s shooting possibly could have been prevented to a certain extent.
-Large capacity clips, which the shooter used, were banned under the assault weapons ban, but he was able to buy them legally.
-Now, you’ll hear the other side basically talk about, well, he would have been able to buy a clip with 10 bullets in it.
-Yes, he would have.
-But the unfortunate thing is that maybe some lives could have been saved.
-This debate has been going on for a long time, and I think it’s time that we try to look at how are we going to change the debates.
-Shouldn’t our jobs be on the Federal Government to try to save as many lives as possible.
-The shooting that happened on Monday, which is a tragedy, to have so many young people’s lives just totally wiped out,.
-But yet people keep forgetting that over thirty thousand people a year die from gun violence and thousands and thousands more are wounded every year from guns.
-So we certainly are not trying to take away the right of everyone to own a gun.
+On the shooting that happened on Monday, which is a tragedy to have so many young people’s lives just totally wiped out, but yet people keep forgetting that over 30,000 people a year die from gun violence, and thousands and thousands more are wounded every year from guns.
+So, we certainly are not trying to take away the right of everyone to own a gun.
 But we need to do a better job on protecting the citizens and the people of this country against the violence that’s here.

 AMY GOODMAN: How powerful is the National Rifle Association?
 And do you think you’ll be able to effect any kind of gun control?

-AMY GOODMAN: Congress member McCarthy, ABC is reporting that—talking about the guns in Virginia, saying the New York City Police Department says, "Virginia is the top source for illegal guns used in crimes committed in New York," that they’re having—can you respond to that?
+AMY GOODMAN: Congressmember McCarthy, ABC is reporting that—talking about the guns in Virginia, saying the New York City Police Department says Virginia is the top source for illegal guns used in crimes committed in New York, that they’re having—can you respond to that?

-REP. CAROLYN MCCARTHY: Absolutely.
-I mean, New York State, out of all the states really has very good gun safety laws.
-But with that being said, the majority of guns that are used in crimes and homicides in New York are coming from Virginia and other outlying states.
+REP. CAROLYN McCARTHY: Absolutely.
+I mean, New York state, out of all the states, really has very good gun safety laws.
+But with that being said, the majority of guns that are used in crimes and in homicides in New York are coming from Virginia and other outlining states.
 And that’s one of the big problems.
-You know, you’ll hear constantly from the other side—the NRA and some of the other pro-gun clubs, basically saying, Well, a criminal is always going to be able to get a gun.
-You know to a certain extent, somebody that really wants a gun is probably going to be able to find a gun.
-But what the problem is, is that if we don’t start doing a better job and stop this debate that goes nowhere and just say, we can do a better job on preventing those that shouldn’t own guns, they shouldn’t be able to get them.
-We cannot save every single person, we cannot stop every single crime, but to stop the debate by saying nothing should be done is the wrong way to go.
+You know, you’ll hear constantly from the other side, the NRA and some of the other pro-gun clubs, basically saying, “Well, a criminal is always going to be able to get a gun.”
+Well, you know, to a certain extent, somebody that really wants a gun is going to probably be able to find a gun.
+But what the problem is, is that if we don’t start doing a better job and stop this debate that goes nowhere, and just say we can do a better job on preventing those that shouldn’t own guns, they shouldn’t be able to get them.
+We cannot save every single person.
+We cannot stop every single crime.
+But to stop the debate by saying nothing should be done is the wrong way to go.

-AMY GOODMAN: Congress member Carolyn McCarthy, I want to thank you very much for being with us, Democratic Congresswoman representing New York’s Fourth Congressional District.
+AMY GOODMAN: Congressmember Carolyn McCarthy, I want to thank you very much for being with us, Democratic congresswoman representing New York’s Fourth Congressional District.

-REP. CAROLYN MCCARTHY: Thank you so much for having me.
+REP. CAROLYN McCARTHY: Thank you so much for having me.